Skip to main content

 Tumours which cannot be removed surgically are treated by chemotherapy and/or radiotherapy.
 Chemotherapy is the use of special drugs to kill cancer cells and radiotherapy is the use of high-powered X-ray beams to kill cancer cells.

-To read more about each type of bile duct cancer, follow the respective links:
+To read more about each type of bile duct cancer, follow the respective link: